 I hope these ideas will be of help to you when introducing new ideas and working with anxious students.
 I’d love to hear your strategies as well!

-Looking for something and can’t find it?
-Download this new Clickable Resource List to find what you need quickly.
+If you are looking for more resources and can’t find what you need, you can download this new Clickable Resource List to find what you need quickly.
 Everything in my TPT store – Literacy, Math and Teaching Clip Art – is just a click away!
 Tuck this away for when you need it!